devnull-cz/c-prog-lang/modules/warm-up/binary-numbits.md

 # :wrench: Warm-up: Number of bits for binary representation

-Given an `int` (assume 4 bytes) with positive value, find out (using bit operators) how many bits (characters) will be needed to represent the number in binary.
+Given an `int` (assume 4 bytes) with a positive value, use bit operators to find out how many bits (and bytes) will be needed to represent the number in binary.
 Then rewrite
 #source binprint.c
 using the acquired number.

-Note: little vs big endian
+Note: be careful about little vs big endian